 EzFill EzFill Holdings to Participate in the Industrial Tech Virtual Conference Presented by Maxim Group LLC and hosted by M-Vest on March 21st

-/EIN News/ -- MIAMI, FL, March 17, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fuel industry announced that Chief Executive Officer Mike McConnell will present at the Industrial Tech Virtual Conference, presented by Maxim Group LLC and hosted by M-Vest, on Tuesday, March 21, 2023.
+MIAMI, FL, March 17, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fuel industry announced that Chief Executive Officer Mike McConnell will present at the Industrial Tech Virtual Conference, presented by Maxim Group LLC and hosted by M-Vest, on Tuesday, March 21, 2023.
 Mr. McConnell will participate in a virtual fireside chat at 3:30 p.m.
 ET.

 New technology combined with emerging trends in multiple industrial sectors will continue to create both opportunities and challenges for most of the companies participating in Maxim Group's Industrial Tech Virtual Conference.
 Maxim Group's introductions and panel discussions with company executives will highlight emerging sector trends and margin and revenue opportunities driven by new technology.